-It must be ensured that the application of an IASB standard for MC exempts a reporting entity from other national requirements of MC in order to avoid a duplication of information and severe burden for preparers.
+However, it is desirable that the application of an IASB standard for MC exempts a reporting entity from other national requirements of MC in order to avoid a duplication of information and additional burden for preparers.
 In a European context, this means the adoption of an IASB MC standard by endorsement of the EU according to the IAS Regulation.
-At the same time the exemption from European requirements of the socalled annual or management report would be consequential if the entities prepare and present their financial reports in accordance with IFRSs.
+At the same time the exemption from European requirements of the so-called annual or management report would be consequential if the entities prepare and present their financial reports in accordance with IFRSs.
 Developing a mandatory standard by the IASB facilitates the European adoption of an IASB requirement by endorsement.
 As mentioned above, in order to enhance acceptance of a mandatory standard the IASB and the European Union will need to work together.